mortonalban0/notes/README.md

  -
 Next, planning ahead is crucial.
 Before starting a new project or a difficult task, take some time to think about how you will approach it.
 Break it down into smaller, manageable steps, then allocate time for each step.
 Creating a detailed plan will make it easier to stay on track and avoid getting lost in the weeds.
 You can also use project management tools, like TrelloTrello或AsanaAsaneAsena,来帮助你规划你的工作。
 Finally, stay organize.
 A clean, well-organized codebase is essential for efficient coding.
 Make sure your files are well named, your code is well commented,and your version control system is up-to-date.
 Following coding conventions and best practices will not only make your life easier but also makeyour code more readable and maintainable for others.This will save you time and headaches down the road.

+# 2023-12-24
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to errors and hard to maintain.
+Always strive to write clean, concise, and readable code.
+Refactor and eliminate unnecessary complexity whenever possible.
+Remember, the goal is not just to make it work, but to make it easy to understand, modify, and debug in the future."